Spill's spot-and-treat system detects early signs of burnout, and reaches out automatically to anyone who's struggling

 Now that we’ve defined what employee burnout is, we need to understand what it feels like.
 Herbert Freudenberger, the psychologist who coined the term in the 1970s, outlined twelve stages of burnout that people often go through if it’s not addressed.

 What should employers realistically aim to do, therefore?
-In short, there need to be systems in place to catch employee burnout earlier — at stage 4 rather than stage 11, for example — and a plan for how to help employees break out of the cycle altogether.
+In short, there need to be systems in place to catch employee burnout earlier (use our employee burnout causes questionnaire as a guide here) and a plan for how to help employees break out of the cycle altogether.